7Cedars/loyal-customer-engagement-v2/README.md

 - It uses a bespoke implementation of ERC-4337 Account Abstraction to abstract away any blockchain interaction from customers, while greatly simplifying setting up a paying account for vendors.
 - It uses an ERC-20 token as loyalty points, allowing loyalty programs to access a global pool of loyalty gift contracts.
 Meanwhile, it retains exclusivity by linking points and gift vouchers to their parent loyalty program.

+<b> IMPORTANT: Do not use this project in any kind of production setting. </b> The project is meant as a Proof of Concept for a new kind of blockchain based customer engagement programs.
+The code is in active development and has not been audited.
+It has only been deployed on a testnet - for good reason.

 ### The problem
 The use of blockchains for points based customer programs has been explored extensively.
-Blockchains potentially allow for  <!-- Here add some refs -->
+Blockchains potentially allow  <!-- Here add some refs -->
 - Dynamic customer experiences that are truly global.
 - Transparency and interoperability between engagement programs.
 - A more intimate customer experience with ownership of vouchers and points transferred from the vendor to the customer.